 As summarized in the hazard evaluations in Section 5, the Agency for Toxic Substances and Disease Registry (ATSDR), in its "Assessment of the Evidence for the Drinking Water Contaminants at Camp Lejeune" (ATSDR, 2017b), concluded that there was "sufficient evidence for causation" for PCE exposure and bladder cancer, and the evidence for causation was "below equipoise" for exposure to TCE, benzene, or vinyl chloride and bladder cancer.
 ATSDR (2017b) provided no comment on whether there is a causal association between 1,2-tDCE exposure and bladder cancer.
-As discussed in Section 5, US EPA and the International Agency for Research on Cancer (IARC) have concluded that there is limited evidence in humans for an association between bladder cancer and PCE exposure.
+As discussed in Section 5, the US EPA and International Agency for Research on Cancer (IARC) have concluded that there is limited evidence in humans for an association between bladder cancer and PCE exposure.
 US EPA concluded that there is some scientific evidence that TCE can cause bladder cancer in humans, but also noted that the available studies have limitations that hinder interpretation of study results.
 Also as discussed in Section 5, IARC and the National Toxicology Program (NTP) did not conclude exposure to TCE is associated with increased bladder cancer risk in humans.
 US EPA and IARC do not conclude that there is an association between exposure to benzene, vinyl chloride, or 1,2-tDCE and bladder cancer.
 Dr. Goodman also concluded that, overall, the scientific evidence does not provide support for causal associations between exposure to TCE, PCE, benzene, vinyl chloride, or 1,2-tDCE and bladder cancer (Goodman, 2025).

-1 Hadnot Point (HP), Tarawa Terrace (TT), and Holcomb Boulevard (HB) supplied drinking water to residences and workplaces at Camp Lejeune (see Hennet [2024]).
-Additional Camp Lejeune water-distribution systems which were not contaminated include: Marine Corps Air Station New River, Onslow Beach, Courthouse Bay, Camp Geiger, Rifle Range, and Montford Point/Camp Johnson (Hennet, 2024).
+1 Hadnot Point (HP), Tarawa Terrace (TT), and Holcomb Boulevard (HB) supplied drinking water to residences and workplaces at Camp Lejeune (see Hennet, 2024).
+Additional Camp Lejeune water-distribution systems that were not contaminated include: Marine Corps Air Station New River, Onslow Beach, Courthouse Bay, Camp Geiger, Rifle Range, and Montford Point/Camp Johnson (Hennet, 2024).

 Section 5 also summarizes the US EPA toxicity criteria used in the cancer risk evaluation for the plaintiff.
-Because the scientific evidence does not support, or only provides limited support for, an association between bladder cancer and exposure to TCE, PCE, benzene, or vinyl chloride,2 the cancer toxicity criteria for these chemicals are not based on bladder cancer, and therefore are not predictive of, and are overly conservative for, bladder cancer risk from exposure to these chemicals.
-However, I conservatively apply the criteria for these chemicals to estimate the plaintiff's overall excess lifetime cancer risk.
+Because the scientific evidence does not support, or only provides limited support for, an association between bladder cancer and exposure to TCE, PCE, benzene, or vinyl chloride, the cancer toxicity criteria for these chemicals are not based on bladder cancer, and therefore are not predictive of and are overly conservative for bladder cancer risk from exposure to these chemicals.
+However, I conservatively apply the criteria for these chemicals to estimate the plaintiffs overall excess lifetime cancer risk.

-In Section 6, I calculate cancer risks based on exposure estimates for Ms. Dyer.
-Ms. Dyer lived and attended school at Camp Lejeune from August 1958 through January 1973 (from ages 2 through 16), for a total of 14.5 years.
-Ms. Dyer lived with her family at various addresses in Tarawa Terrace (TT) throughout their time on-base, except for one year (June 1964 to May 1965) when they resided in Jacksonville, North Carolina.
-Ms. Dyer testified that she attended elementary school in TT and junior high and high schools in Hadnot Point (HP).
-In contrast to her testimony, Ms. Dyer's school records indicate that she attended school off-base from 1964 to 1965.
-However, I conservatively assumed she attended school on-base during that year, as alleged in her testimony.
-In addition, Ms. Dyer stated that she and her family visited swimming pools on-base.
-For my risk calculations, I used TCE, PCE, benzene, vinyl chloride, and 1,2-tDCE exposure estimates for Ms. Dyer from tap water (via ingestion of drinking water, and via dermal and inhalation exposure to shower vapor) calculated by Dr. LaKind (2025) (DED and DEC estimates, as discussed earlier) for the two main areas of concern for groundwater contamination at Camp Lejeune (HP and TT).
-I combined this information with the regulatory toxicity criteria summarized in Section 5 to conduct a conservative regulatory risk evaluation for Ms. Dyer.
-Risks were calculated for the following exposure pathways and scenarios for the exposure period of concern (approximately 14.5 years) for Ms. Dyer:
+In Section 6, I calculate cancer risks based on exposure estimates for Mr. Laramore.
+Mr. Laramore was stationed at Camp Lejeune from December 1983, through December 1984.3 Mr. Laramore resided at Mainside Barracks, which was serviced by the Hadnot Point (HP) water treatment system.
+While at Camp Lejeune, Mr. Laramore worked at the armory but did not recall where that was located (Laramore, 2024).
+For my risk calculations, I used TCE, PCE, benzene, vinyl chloride, and 1,2-tDCE exposure estimates for Mr. Laramore from tap water (via ingestion of drinking water, and via dermal and inhalation exposure to shower vapor) calculated by Dr. LaKind (2025) (DED and DEC estimates, as discussed earlier) for the two main areas of concern for groundwater contamination at Camp Lejeune (HP and TT).
+I combined this information with the regulatory toxicity criteria summarized in Section 5, to conduct a conservative regulatory risk evaluation for Mr. Laramore.
+Risks were calculated for the following exposure pathways and scenarios for the exposure period of concern (13 months) for Mr. Laramore: